Arts and Culture

 For over a decade Bamff has held host to many notable artists, musicians and writers who have often used the estate and house as core components inspiring their work.

-Currently residing at Bamff are folk singer Sophie Ramsay and composer Dave Maric.
-Sophie is gradually taking over responsibilities at Bamff for the rewilding project.
+Residing at Bamff are folk singer Sophie Ramsay and her partner, the composer/pianist buy stromectol europe Dave Maric.
+Sophie has taken over responsibilities at Bamff for the rewilding project.

-Brother to Sophie, and also regularly working at Bamff, is the acclaimed artist George Finlay Ramsay who is planning to create future residencies in site specific locations.
+Brother to Sophie, and also regularly working at Bamff, is the acclaimed artist George Finlay Ramsay who is planning to create future residency at the abandoned Burnishead.